-- You have been given this patient information sheet because you already agreed to take part in PHOENIX and received AZD6738 trial treatment before your surgery, and you may be suitable for Continuation to Part 2 of the trial. - Before you decide whether to continue to Part 2, it is important for you to understand why the research is being done and what it will involve. - Please take time to read this information sheet carefully and discuss it with friends, relatives and your GP if you wish. - Ask your trial doctor or nurse if there is anything that is not clear or if you would like more information. - Please take as much time as you need to decide whether or not you wish to continue to Part 2 of the PHOENIX trial.
+- You have been given this patient information sheet because you already agreed to take part in PHOENIX, may have received durvalumab trial treatment before your surgery (cohort D only), and you may be suitable for Continuation to Part 2 of the trial. - Before you decide whether to continue to Part 2, it is important for you to understand why the research is being done and what it will involve. - Please take time to read this information sheet carefully and discuss it with friends, relatives and your GP if you wish. - Ask your trial doctor or nurse if there is anything that is not clear or if you would like more information. - Please take as much time as you need to decide whether or not you wish to continue to Part 2 of the PHOENIX trial.